open-phytoliths/FAIR-Phytoliths-survey/README.md

 # survey

-This repository contains anaonimysed data collected with the community survey on FAIR practices within the phytolith community.
+This repository contains anonymised data collected through the community survey on FAIR practices within the phytolith community.

-It also conteins the R code used for the data analysis.
+It also contains the R code used for data analysis.